Skip to main content

 Insulin Signaling Insulin resistance creates systemic inflammation and disrupts the HPG axis.
 A metabolically inflamed state can blunt the therapeutic effects of HRT.
 Complex carbohydrates, lean protein, healthy fats to manage blood glucose.

 Ultimately, a systems-biology perspective reveals that nutritional choices are a form of biological signaling.
-These signals can either align with and amplify the goals of or create metabolic static that interferes with them.
+These signals can either align with and amplify the goals of hormone therapy or create metabolic static that interferes with them.
 A truly personalized and effective wellness protocol recognizes this deep integration, using diet as a primary tool to optimize the entire system in which hormones operate.

 References